 Today you will experience the famous Golden Circle of Iceland.
 This is a group of three main attractions that are considered must-sees when coming here.

 The first stop on the Golden Circle is Gullfoss waterfall.
-Its name translates to ‘the golden falls’ and it is easy to see why.
-The waters off Gullfoss tumble town two steps from a height of 32 metres.
+Its name translates to 'the golden falls,' and it is easy to see why.
+The waters off Gullfoss tumble town two steps from a height of 105 ft (32 m).
 Its powerful flow and staggering size make it an impressive stop.

-The next stop is the Geysir Geothermal area.
+The next stop is the Geysir Geothermal Area.
 This part of the Golden Circle is a great representation of the volcanic energy that formed Iceland.
 Hot pools and steam escaping from fumaroles fill the area.
-Geysir’s most active geyser, Strokkur erupts almost every 5 minutes.
-Steaming hot water explodes into the air, sometimes up to 20 metres.
+Strokkur, Geysir's most active geyser, erupts almost every 5 minutes.
+Steaming hot water explodes into the air, sometimes up to 66 ft (20 m).
 This is almost always accompanied by an impressed gasp from visitors.

 The third stop on the Golden Circle is Thingvellir National Park.
 This UNESCO World Heritage-listed location is a place of significant beauty and immense cultural significance to Icelanders.
 Thingvellir is the home of the oldest democratic parliament in the world.
 It is also the place where the Eurasian and North American tectonic plates meet.

-You could choose to go on a snorkelling tour between these tectonic plates.
-In this experience, you will be fitted with a dry suit and guided into the waters of the Silfra Fissure, an opening between the tectonic plates that is filled with water.
+You could choose to go on a snorkeling tour between these tectonic plates.
+In this experience, you will be fitted with a dry suit and guided into the waters of the Silfra Fissure, an opening between the tectonic plates filled with water.
 The waters of Silfra have been filtered through lava rock sometimes for up to a century

 There are a few other activities you could also choose to add to this day.

 You could choose to see the Icelandic countryside in a completely different way, on horseback.
 In this tour, you will learn all about the unique Icelandic horse.
-This short, sturdy breed is ideally suited for the landscapes of the country and is well-known for being a great horse for people of all riding levels.
+This short, sturdy breed is ideally suited for the country's landscapes and is well-known for being a great horse for people of all riding levels.

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.